 The “making of” is just as amazing as the finished product.

-It says something that, as computer-generated effects become more sophisticated, that practical effects are becoming even more commonly used and looking even more remarkable.
+It says something that, as computer-generated effects become more sophisticated, that practical effects are becoming even more commonly used and looking even more remarkable in recent blockbuster films.

 JJ Abrams took Star Wars back to physical sets and spacecraft (The Force Awakens); Christopher Nolan flipped real trucks (The Dark Knight), hallways (Inception) and fifth dimensions (Interstellar); and Denis Villeneuve built miniature sets (Blade Runner 2049).